 We are so excited for you to become part of the VITA program!
 Thank you very much for taking the time to certify and volunteer.
 Your participation benefits so many people, including you!

-First, if you have not done so already put your name on the VITA sign up list that went around the BAP meeting last term, email Brett Christian to get on our mailing list.
+First, if you have not done so already put your name on the VITA sign up list that went around the BAP meeting last term, email Ella Wang to get on our mailing list.
 We email important information regularly, so please send an email address that you check often!

 Review sessions will take place in sometime in the next few weeks.
 Specific dates and times are still TBA, as we are in the process of reserving the room.
 More information on when and where will be here, on the calendar, and delivered to you through email as soon as possible.